EYES La Jolla — Coastal Wildlife Education & Community Science

 Why La Jolla

 La Jolla is one of California’s most important coastal wildlife regions—home to sea lion colonies, harbor seal pupping areas, diverse seabirds, and sensitive tidepool ecosystems.
 With high visitor activity, education and informed reporting help reduce preventable harm such as disturbance, feeding, entanglements, and debris.
-It’s also a magical shoreline that our founder has personally observed and documented wildlife along for many years.

 What We Do

-Where We Monitor
+Where We Observe

-EYES™ volunteers observe wildlife and conditions at:
+EYES™ volunteers observe wildlife and coastal conditions at:

 La Jolla Cove